 - Extreme weakness or fatigue.

-Over-the-counter pain relievers may be used to help ease symptoms of a sore throat when used in conjunction with throat sprays.
+Over-the-counter pain relievers may be used to help ease sore throat symptoms when used in conjunction with sprays.

 Remember: Aspirin should NOT be given to young children because it can cause Reye’s syndrome.
 Reye’s syndrome is a serious disorder that can cause brain damage and death.